 26. Light Painting Photography

 Wait until nighttime, put the camera on a low shutter speed, and start taking photos as you wave flashlights around.
 It’s also fun to do with sparklers.
+This is a good one to add to your kids’ memory books.

 27. DIY Obstacle Course